sonos/torch-to-nnef/CONTRIBUTING.md

 They are **encouraged but not required on every item**: the linter will not fail on missing docstrings.
 Do add them for any public function or class that isn't self-explanatory, especially if you are adding new functionality.

+### AI-assisted contributions

+Using an AI coding assistant is allowed, and needs no disclaimer.
+Plenty of good patches start that way.
+A patch is judged on its merits, never on how it was produced.

+What we do ask is that you own what you send.
+Read every line as if you had typed it, and check that it says something true about *this* codebase rather than something plausible about codebases in general.
+If a comment explains a constraint, verify the constraint still holds.

+The one thing we consistently send back is the register these tools default to.
+It usually shows up as:

+* padding that restates the code (`# increment the counter` above `i += 1`)
+* comments describing *what* a line does, where the useful comment says *why* it does it, or why the obvious alternative was rejected
+* marketing adjectives in technical prose (`powerful`, `elegant`, `blazing`)
+* hedging that commits to nothing, and closing paragraphs that summarise the section directly above them
+* filler transitions and symmetrical flourishes that add length, not meaning
+* typographic lookalikes: em dashes, curly quotes, non-breaking hyphens

+Only the last of those is machine-checkable, and the [Prose](#prose) check below enforces it.
+The rest is a review conversation: expect a reviewer to ask you to cut it.
+Shorter is nearly always better, and one comment recording a decision is worth ten that describe syntax.

+And that conversation is the part we most want a human in.
+Reviews are done by people, in their own time, and they go much better when someone on the other side has the whole change in their head.
+So when a reviewer asks why something is shaped the way it is, answer in your own words: what you tried, what broke, what you decided against.
+A reply that paraphrases the diff back, or that reopens a point the thread already settled, spends review attention that is in short supply.
+Staying available to talk a change through counts for more than sending a large one.

+That check is a floor, not a proxy for having read your own text.
+Passing it means you avoided the characters and words we reject, not that the writing is any good.

 ### Prose

 `.github/scripts/check_prose.py` scans every tracked text file, on each commit